Residential Real Estate

 Residential Real Estate Attorneys

 For residential real estate deals, real estate brokers often provide standard forms for offers (when applicable) and purchase and sale agreements.
 However, your purchase or sale may not be a standard deal.
 Since there typically is a lot of money involved in a real estate deal, doesn’t it make sense to hire a real estate attorney to tailor the standard forms to your benefit.
 If you are a buyer, unless you have hired a buyer’s broker, you are not represented in the deal since the listing broker represents the seller and the closing attorney for the loan (when applicable) represents the lender.
 So, especially if you are a buyer (buyer beware), doesn’t it make sense for you to hire a real estate attorney to represent you.
-The combination residential real estate attorneys and Certified Public Accountants (CPAs) at the Beliveau Law Group can prepare and review your residential real estate documents and make sure you have answers to your questions regarding the purchase and sale, including:
+The combination residential real estate attorney and Certified Public Accountant (CPA) at the Beliveau Law Group can prepare and review your residential real estate documents and make sure you have answers to your questions regarding the purchase and sale, including:

 • How much of a deposit should you make and when should you make it?